The fintech industry appears to be an increasingly growing sector with no signs of slowing down.

-The robo advisors, or digital wealth managers, are changing the way we invest.
-Here are five reasons to start relying on these new investment management companies.
+Robo advisors, or digital wealth managers, are changing the way we invest.

 1. Expert advice

-The internet has enabled anyone to access the world of trading, individuals can now buy and sell securities directly on the financial markets.
-But many do not have the time or knowledge to be able to do this effectively as the investment options can seem endless.
-If somebody does not have this knowledge their options have historically been fairly limited with high minimum investment levels at many asset managers and charges from independent financial advisors that make it difficult, for those with lower levels of savings, to efficiently invest.
+The internet enables anyone to access the world of trading: any individual can now buy and sell securities directly on the financial markets.
+However, most investors do not have the time or knowledge to do this in the most effective way, and investment options can seem endless.

 2. Low cost